PaulRitaldato1/ThreadPool/README.md

   pool.enqueue(job); //this is how you pass it a job.
 Easy as that! pool.enqueue(jobWithArgs, 1); //this is how you pass it a job with arguments.
 Easy!

-  //ThreadPool::push actually returns a future variable for the functions return type that you gave it.
+  //ThreadPool::enqueue actually returns a future variable for the functions return type that you gave it.
-  //To access the returned value just use "auto <varname> = pool.push()" or "future<type> <varname> = pool.push()".
+  //To access the returned value just use "auto <varname> = pool.enqueue()" or "future<type> <varname> = pool.enqueue()".
-  //Using auto allows you to not need to remember what the return type of the function is. auto future = pool.enqueue(jobWithReturn);
+  auto future = pool.enqueue(jobWithReturn);

-  //Now with the future variable from the push function, just use "future.get()" to access the data! std::string returnedString = future.get(); //future.get() blocks until the value is ready to be obtained
+  //Now with the future variable from the push function, just use "future.get()" to access the data. std::string returnedString = future.get(); //future.get() blocks until the value is ready to be obtained

   /* ================== Utility Functions ================== */

-  //gets the current thread count of the threadpool std::size_t numthreads = pool.getThreadCount(); //returns a std::size_t
+  //gets the current thread count of the threadpool std::size_t numthreads = pool.getThreadCount();

   }
 ```